 EV Charging points

-We will work with partners, including the districts and borough councils, to develop and design policy guidelines for charging points based on the pilot charging point scheme.
+We will work with partners, including the districts and borough councils, to develop and design policy guidelines for charging points based on the charging point scheme (on our Electric Vehicles page).
 This will include identifying appropriate locations and approaches to delivering the charging points in conjunction with the business community.
 Measures will include requiring new developments to provide appropriate charging infrastructure.

 Reducing congestion will help businesses

 Many businesses will benefit from the reduced congestion and improved reliability of our roads due to lower traffic levels, and also from the release of central urban space from parking.
 However, it is acknowledged that some businesses who rely on car and van trips may be negatively affected in the short-term by the increased cost of petrol and diesel vehicle use and the limited parking, whilst the wider benefits of the LTP4 are developed.
 It should be remembered though, that these changes, that are necessary to reduce carbon emissions, will be phased in over a number of years, and so businesses will have time to transition into new ways of working and can plan for the future, to avoid any significant impact, by considering the various greener options available such as e-cargo bikes, electric delivery vehicles, use of delivery hubs and drop off and collection points.

 We will be encouraging employers to consider reducing travel carbon emissions when hiring their staff.
 To achieve zero emissions, we aim to dramatically reduce kilometres per person, this includes work related journeys.
 We will be recommending that businesses consider the following when recruiting: